hadirkhan10/chisel3-wiki/BlackBoxes.md

 This mechanism of delivering verilog content to the testing backends is implemented via chisel/firrtl annotations.
 The two methods, inline and resource, are two kinds of annotations that are created via the ```setInline``` and ```setResource``` methods calls.
 Those annotations are passed through to the chisel-testers which in turn passes them on to firrtl.
 The default firrtl verilog compilers have a pass that detects the annotations and moves the files or inline test into the build directory.
 For each unique file added, the transform adds a line to a file black_box_verilog_files.f, this file is added to the command line constructed for verilator or vcs to inform them where to look.
 The [dsptools project](/ucb-bar/dsptools) is a good example of using this feature to build a real number simulation tester based on black boxes.

-### The interpreter
+### Treadle and the firrtl-interpreter (Scala based simulators)
-The [firrtl interpreter](/ucb-bar/firrtl-interpreter) uses a separate system that allows users to construct scala implementations of the black boxes.
-The scala implementation code built into a BlackBoxFactory which is passed down to the interpreter by the execution harness.
-The interpreter is a scala simulation tester.
-Once again the dsptools project uses this mechanism and is a good place to look at it.
+Both [Treadle](/freechipsproject/treadle) and the [firrtl interpreter](/freechipsproject/firrtl-interpreter) use a separate system that allows users to construct scala implementations of the black boxes.
+The Scala implementation code built into a BlackBoxFactory which is passed down to the simulators by the execution harness.
+Once again the [dsptools](/ucb-bar/dsptools) project uses this mechanism and is a good place to look at it.
 > It is planned that the BlackBoxFactory will be replaced by integration with the annotation based blackbox methods stuff soon.

 [Prev(Modules)](Modules) [Next(State Elements)](State-Elements)